-Are we artists?
+Are graphic designers artists?

 As designers, we create art for business but we prefer the term design instead of art.
 We don’t want to be viewed as a bunch of pretty makers.
 We want respect.
 We want it from our clients, from the general public, even from our family.
 We want a seat at the business table and we think there’s no seat for an artist there.